Lena Kemmer: Pleasantly surprised by World Championship confirmation

 "I handed in my application for the World Championship the day after the presentation," said Kemmer in an interview with SPEEDWEEK.com, leaving no doubt as to where she was heading.
 "I then heard that there was a lot of interest, so I wasn't sure whether I had a chance at all.
 Of course, the fact that I was accepted before the application deadline makes me even happier."

 As the first race of the world championship will not take place until mid-June in Misano, there is still plenty of time to prepare for the new task.
 "As soon as the temperatures are right, I want to test on the tracks that are part of the world championship.
 I'm already curious about Cremona and I also hope that there will be an opportunity at Balaton Park.
-After all, it will be my home race because of its proximity to my home town."
+Because of the proximity to my home town, this will ultimately be my home race."

 First and foremost, Kemmer likes the equal opportunities at the World Championships, which was not the case at the European Championships, which is why she is going into the season with ambitious goals.
 "The World Championships are a different level to the championships I've competed in so far.
-It's difficult to assess where I stand, but I'm confident of finishing in the top 10, and if things go perfectly, maybe even in the top 5."
+It's difficult to assess where I stand, but I'm confident of results in the top 10, maybe even in the top 5 if things go perfectly."

 12-14 July Donington Park/GB